fattycrocodile/Danicoin/README.md

-# Naivecoin
+# Danicoin

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+The repository for the danicoin tutorial: https://lhartikk.github.io/

 ```
 npm install